aibelbin/notes_s5/Data Science/MOD 4.md

 If an algorithm uses minimum distance it is called nearest neighbor clustering algorithm however if it uses maximum distance, its called farthest neighbor clustering algorithm

+## DB Scan (Density based clustering)

+Density based clustering is to create clusters based on the density or population of similar points in an area.

+In density based clustering the algoritm takes two values $\epsilon$ and MinPts,

+Here $\epsilon$ = Radius of points around the selected point and MinPts = Number of points required to form a cluster

+#### Algorithm works as follow :-
+1. Start by selection an unselected point and take $\epsilon$ and Minpts values
+2. Check the surrounding of the selected point within the $\epsilon$
+3. If the number of points around the point is > Minpts ; Point becomes a cluster and if the MinPts is > No of points, the points are marked as outlier (temporarily)
+4. This process continues until some threshold value is hit or all points are gone through
 ## Association Rule Mining

 It is an unsupervised learning technique used to learn the shopping behavior or business behavior